 People with generalized anxiety disorder often also have other anxiety disorders such as panic disorder or phobias, obsessive compulsive disorder, clinical depression, or problems with drug or alcohol misuse.

-Causes and Risk Factors for Generalized Anxiety Disorder
+What Are the Causes and Risk Factors for GAD?

 Experts don’t know the exact causes of generalized anxiety disorder.
 Several things -- including genetics, brain chemistry, and environmental stresses -- appear to contribute to its development.